polterguy/phosphorusfive/plugins/p5.web/README.md

   test-bar2:bool:true
 ```

-### Some facts about p5.web and its Ajax widgets

-Warning, here comes the "marketing pitch" ...

-For those developers out there whom are seasoned C#/ASP.NET developers, it is probably clear at this point, that p5.web is able to keep its state
-automatically, mirroring what goes on in server-land, automagically back to the client, and vice versa.
-In addition, there is no weird syntax, and
-simply Hyperlambda, combined with expressions.
-The end result becoming that of, as long as you understand Hyperlambda, expressions, and have some few
-Active Events in your knowledge belt, plus optionally some basic HTML and CSS - Then creating fairly complex web apps, actually becomes ridiculously
-easy.
-And the Ajax parts, "simply happens".
-In such a way, it could be argued that Phosphorus Five, to some extent, is a _"fifth generation programming
-language"_.
-Taking away all the nitty gritty details from your burdon, allowing you to focus solely on your domain problems.

-And all of these features, simply are there for you, for free, without preventing you from rolling your own cutting edge C# and/or ASP.NET code.

-Although I tend to refer to P5 as a web operating system, since it solves so many problems - At its core, it is actually nothing but a bunch
-of loosely coupled libraries, which can be used either as a combined product, or included in your own projects, to give you only some small
-subset of functionality. p5.ajax is a primary example of this, being a "pure" C#/ASP.NET library, which you can consume completely alone, without
-having to bring in any other parts at all.
-Allowing you to create Web Controls, almost the same way as you would with traditional ASP.NET.

-This creates a ladder of transition for you, which allows you to easily start using some smaller sub-sets of P5, without completely forcing unto
-you an entirely new system development paradigm.

 ## Storing stuff and state in a web context

-In ASP.NET you have lots of different "storage objects" which you can use, such as the Session object, Application object, Cache, Cookies,
+In ASP.NET you have lots of different storage objects which you can use, such as the Session object, Application object, Cache, Cookies,
 and so on.
 These same storage facilitates are mapped into Phosphorus Five, through the C# Active Events you can find in the [storage](storage/)
 folder of this project.

-They all more or less obey by the same "API" (Active Event syntax), which allows you to easily change between any one of them, later in your project,
+They all more or less obey by the same rules (Active Event syntax), which allows you to easily change between any one of them, later in your project,
 as you see fit.
 This gives you a flexible environment for development, where you can easily move your data storage around, from different objects,
 as you see fit later.